standard-for-public-code/standard-for-public-code/criteria/code-in-the-open.md

 * Contributors MUST NOT upload sensitive information regarding users, their organization or third parties to the [repository](../glossary.md#repository).
 * Any source code not currently in use (such as new versions, proposals or older versions) SHOULD be published.
 * Documenting which source code or policy underpins any specific interaction the [general public](../glossary.md#general-public) may have with an organization is OPTIONAL.

-## Why this is important

-Coding in the open:

-* improves transparency
-* increases code quality
-* facilitates the auditing processes

-These aspects together create more opportunities for citizens to understand how software and policy impact their interactions with a public organization.

 ## What this does not do